LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 This proposal outlines the plan to move Hedera’s core network software to the Linux Foundation’s Decentralized Trust Foundation.
 The Hedera network is a public distributed ledger technology (DLT) offering high throughput, low latency, and strong security.
-We are requesting to contribute Hedera’s core network software which includes our unique hashgraph consensus algorithm and related software and governance model to the Decentralized Trust Foundation's ecosystem.
+We are requesting to contribute Hedera’s core network software which includes our unique hashgraph consensus algorithm and related software and governance model to the Linux Fouundation's Decentralized Trust ecosystem.
 We want to leverage and contribute to the existing community and resources for further development and adoption across the Decentralized Trust ecosystem in a vendor-neutral process.
 Under the new foundation, the project will be rebranded and trademarked as `PROJECT`.